CE DISCLOSURE FOR CONFERENCES

 The Milton H. Erickson Foundation is proud of the conferences and other educational opportunities it sponsors, taking care that the conduct of these activities conforms to the standards and principles of behavioral and medical sciences, thus ensuring balance, independence, objectivity and scientific rigor in all individually sponsored or jointly sponsored educational activities.

-The scope of the CME effort is directed primarily to education in psychotherapy.
+The scope of the CE effort is directed primarily to education in psychotherapy.
 The activities and services we provide are conferences, seminars and workshops.

 The Milton H. Erickson Foundation is justifiably proud of the conferences and other educational opportunities it sponsors, taking care that the conduct of these activities conforms to the standards and principles of behavioral and medical sciences, thus insuring balance, independence, objectivity and scientific rigor in all its individually sponsored or jointly sponsored educational activities.